 The College employs Trainee Teachers who teach part time and study for their teaching qualification alongside this.
 This is an excellent route to train as a teacher part-time whilst you work.

-The cost of your PGCE will be covered by Esher College and you will earn a salary while you are completing your PGCE course.
-The teaching qualification is a part-time PGCE offered by Reigate College and accredited by Canterbury Christ University and takes 2 years to complete.
+The cost of your PGCE will be covered by Esher Sixth Form College and you will earn a salary while you are completing your PGCE course.
+The teaching qualification is a part-time PGCE offered by Reigate College and accredited by Canterbury Christ University and takes two years to complete.